matrix-org/matrix-spec-proposals/proposals/3909-membership-based-mutes.md

 The `mute` membership type is going to be yet another thing that you can mess up implementing and that is recognised as an ok.
 The authors of this MSC believes that is an acceptable compromise since we avoid the PL churn of current mute implementations.
-We also believe that the potential issue of being trapped in rooms is mitigated by making self bans an option to mitigate the potential to bypass a mute fully by leaving the room.
+The ability to bypass a mute by leaving the room is mittigated by the `leave-mute` membership type while still allowing full normal functionality except for rejoining a room via invite as muted.

 ## Unstable prefix

 This MSC is not recommended to be implemented before Authorisation rules are properly specified but if implemented.
-Please use the version string of `support.feline.mute.msc3909.v0`
+Please use the version string of `support.feline.mute.msc3909.v0.1`

-Once Authorisation rules are specified its expected that the unstable version after that is v1.
+Once Authorisation rules are specified it's expected that the unstable version after that is v1.
 This is because the pre authorisation rules properly written down version cant be trusted to interoperate and this is why its NOT recommended to implement a version that is based on this MSC before that section is written.

+## Historical Prefixes

+`support.feline.mute.msc3909.v0` was the prefix for the first itteration of the MSC.
+This prefix was for when self banning was included.

 ## Dependencies